n7nix/rpi-temp-graph/README.md

 * Plot Raspberry Pi temperatures & CPU activity on a graph using:
   * [RRD](https://oss.oetiker.ch/rrdtool/) logging & graphing tool
   * [lighttpd](https://www.lighttpd.net/)
-* If you install a DHT11 temperature sensor then both Raspberry Pi CPU & ambient temperatures are plotted.
+* If you install a DHT11 temperature sensor, which is the default configuration, then both Raspberry Pi CPU & ambient temperatures are plotted.
+* If you do __NOT__ install a DHT11 temperature sensor then please read [Notes](#notes) below.

 ### Briefly
 * Get this repo